Recommended Books on Haiku

 coordinated at the May 2000 American Literature Association conference in Long

 Beach, California.
 I’ve added a few more books here, but this list deserves several

-more additions, especially of books published since 2000, which I’ll add in due
+more additions, such as Robert Hass’s The Essential Haiku, and especially of books published since 2000, which I’ll add in due

 ★ = essential for